 Marine infrastructure will require periodic inspection and repair on an as-needed basis.
-Detailed inspections on above- and below-water components typically occur on four-year intervals.
+Detailed inspections on above and below water components typically occur on 4-year intervals.

 During the winter, key pedestrian routes will need to be plowed.
-The playground will require winter inspections to ensure that the safety surfacing meets standards and will need to be closed if those standards are not met.
-Spaces that are not high-use areas during the winter months, such as the community plaza, can be used as a snow dump and will not require winter maintenance.
+The playground will require winter inspections to ensure that the safety surfacing meets standards and will need to be closed during the winter if standards are not met.
+Spaces that are not high-use areas during the winter months, such as the Community Plaza, can be used as a snow dump and will not require winter maintenance.
 Site furnishings may be stored off-site in winter to avoid damage.